 Jade and Purple

 Also, on display is the Army's first analog machine used to decrypt Purple enciphered messages.
-This machine solved the famous fourteen-part message telling the Japanese ambassador to break relations with the United States on December 7th at 1:00 p.m.
+This machine solved the famous 14-part message telling the Japanese ambassador to break relations with the United States on December 7, 1941, at 1:00 p.m.

-This exhibit displays the critical work of Native American Code Talkers druing World War II.
-Having suffered losses in the First World War as a result of the Germans listening to U.S. communications, the commander of the U.S. Army's 142nd Infantry Regiment found a solution.
+This exhibit displays the critical work of Native American Code Talkers during World War I and World War II.
+Having suffered losses in the First World War as a result of the Germans listening to U.S. communications, a company commander of the U.S. Army's 142nd Infantry Regiment found a solution.
 Captain Lawrence overheard two Choctaws speaking in their own language.
 He arranged for them to become radio communicators.
 They used common words to replace military terms and spoke Choctaw, thus becoming the first Code Talkers.
-On 26 October 1918, in northern France's Argonne Forest, the Choctaws' communications resulted in a completely successful surprise attack against the Germans.
-The Army did continue the program and during World War II recruited Commanches, Choctaws, Kiowas, Winnebagos, Seminoles, Navajos, Hopis, Cherokees and others.
-The Marine Corps took the Army work and codified, expanded, refined and perfected it into a true security discipline, using Navajos exclusively.
+On October 26, 1918, in northern France's Argonne Forest, the Choctaws' communications resulted in a completely successful surprise attack against the Germans.
+The Army continued the program and during World War II recruited Comanches, Choctaws, Kiowas, Winnebagos, Seminoles, Navajos, Hopis, Cherokees, and others.
+The Marine Corps took the Army work and codified, expanded, refined, and perfected it into a true security discipline, using Navajos exclusively.

 World War 2: Enigma

-The exhibit is a mock-up of one-third of the entire SIGSALY system, which weighed 55 tons and consisted of forty racks of equipment.
+The exhibit is a mock-up of one-third of the entire SIGSALY system, which weighed 55 tons and consisted of 40 racks of equipment.
 SIGSALY was the first secure voice encryption system for telephones.
 It was invented and built by Bell Telephone Laboratories in 1943.
 It had several technological "firsts" including pulse code modulation for speech transmission, multilevel frequency shift keying, and bandwidth compression.
-It took thirteen people to operate and required fifteen minutes to set up a phone call.
+It took 13 people to operate and required 15 minutes to set up a phone call.

 World War 2: U.S. Navy Cryptanalytic Bombe

 The U.S. Navy's Cryptanalytic Bombe is the culmination of years of work and the efforts of mathematicians and engineers from Poland, England, and the United States.
-It was the solution to the problem of the German's World War II cipher machine Enigma, and it led to the Allies' successes in the battle of the Atlantic and the war in Europe.
-However, in 1942 a fourth rotor was added to the U-boat Enigmas and the original British Bombes were not able to find solutions to those messages.
-The WAVES operated the Bombes working 24 hours a day, 7 days a week.
+It was the solution to the problem of Germany's World War II 4-rotor cipher machine Enigma, and it led to the Allies' successes in the battle of the Atlantic and the war in Europe.
+In 1942 a fourth rotor was added to the U-boat Enigmas and the original British Bombes, designed to solve the three-rotor Enigmas, were not able to find solutions to those messages.
+WAVES (Women Accepted for Volunteer Emergency Service) were inducted into the U.S. Navy and built and operated the Bombes, working 24 hours a day, 7 days a week.
 They set the machines up and tested the results.
 The U.S. Navy Bombes rapidly searched the hundreds of thousands of possible settings on one wheel order of a four-rotor Enigma.
 (The German Navy had eight wired rotors from which to select three that went into the Enigmas.
 The fourth rotor remained in its position.)
-The Navy Bombes, and those who built and operated them, played a crucial role in saving both Allied and Axis lives and hastened the end of the war in the Atlantic and Europe.
+The Navy Bombes, and those who built and operated them, played a crucial role in saving Allied and Axis lives and hastened the end of the war in the Atlantic and Europe.

-The Beyer pocket cryptologic device from the 1930's resembles the size and appearance a pocket watch of the era.
-Currently, only about a half-dozen examples of the Beyer device are known to exist.
+The Beyer pocket cryptologic device from the 1930s resembles the size and appearance a pocket watch of the era.
+Only about a half-dozen examples of the Beyer device are known to exist.
 The Beyer device consists of two disks, or rings carrying two dials divided into 26 or 30 slots in which the alphabet is written — alphabetically or other.
-The possibility of decoding messages encrypted on the Krypto device is extremely small since there are 7034 x 1061 combinations.
+The possibility of decoding messages encrypted on the Krypto device is extremely small since there are 7034 × 1061 combinations.